SueChaplain/draft-guide-working-with-stacks/README.md

 ## Getting started

-A stack hub is your control point for all the applications stacks that you intend to use in your organization.
-How you organize your stack hub is entirely up to you and might depend on a number of local requirements.
-Using a different repository for each stack gives you the flexibility to apply version control at the individual stack level.
+Application stacks are stored in Git repositories.
+How you organize the applications stacks that you intend to use in your organization is entirely up to you and might depend on a number of local requirements.
+For example, using a different repository for each stack gives you the flexibility to apply version control at the individual stack level.
 The important part to understand is that each repository you create results in a unique configuration file that a developer might use for accessing any stacks that are stored there.

 In this guide we'll assume that you are interested in using an application stack for Javascript development with the Node.js Express framework.
 You've taken a look at the Node.js Express application stack, which you want to use as the basis for a local customized stack.